 The cost of electricity rose significantly in 2022, with many of our clients seeing two and three-fold increases in their bills.
 Solar panels are a smart energy solution for commercial use that will effectively allow your business to forward-buy your electricity at a set price of around five pence per unit.
 This means your business will never be exposed to energy price rises again, which makes financial forecasting a lot easier, and compares well to the typical grid supplied rate in early 2024 of around twenty to twenty-five pence per unit.

-Whilst the UK is making really positive strides to meet more of its electricity demand with low cost renewable energy, the price of grid supplied generated electricity is still going driven by supply and demand.
-With nuclear proving to be cost prohibitive and fossil fuels clearly not being the answer, there will need to be significant commercial and business investment in grid scale renewable generation, especially to meet the significant demands that the rise of the electric vehicle will place on our supply.
+While the UK is making really positive strides to meet more of its electricity demand with low cost renewable energy, the price of grid supplied generated electricity is still driven by supply and demand.
+With nuclear proving to be cost prohibitive and fossil fuels clearly not the answer, there needs to be significant commercial and business investment in grid scale renewable generation, particularly to meet the significant demands that the rise of the electric vehicle will place on our supply.
 EV charging creates a massive demand for electricity.

 Protect your business' cost base by investing in your own clean electricity generation.